camunda/camunda/docs/src/operate-user-guide/README.md

 # Operate User Guide

 Operate is a tool for monitoring and troubleshooting workflow instances running in Zeebe.
-In addition to providing visibility into both active and completed workflow instances, Operate also makes it possible to carry out key actions such as resolving [incidents](https://docs.zeebe.io/reference/incidents.html) and updating workflow instance payloads.
+In addition to providing visibility into active and completed workflow instances, Operate also makes it possible to carry out key actions such as resolving [incidents](https://docs.zeebe.io/reference/incidents.html) and updating workflow instance payloads.

-In our [Getting Started tutorial](https://docs.zeebe.io/getting-started/README.html), we walk through how to install and run Operate and how to use it to monitor workflow instances.
-In this Operate User Guide, we’ll also describe some of Operate’s additional features.
+In the [Getting Started tutorial](https://docs.zeebe.io/getting-started/README.html), we walk through how to install and run Operate and how to use it to monitor workflow instances.
+In this Operate User Guide, we’ll also cover some of Operate’s additional features.

 Currently, Operate is available under a developer license for **free, non-production use only**.
 [You can find the license here](https://zeebe.io/legal/operate-evaluation-license/).